Hayduke trail day 49: up to the South Rim

 And now we get to take a day off.
 And then, back into the canyon for another week, wherein we’ll hike the hardest section of the entire trail.

 The South Rim of the Grand Canyon is overwhelming.
-Swarms of people who walk in umpredictable ways, clutching unblemished manufactured goods, looking as though they live in a constant state of grooming from which they take occasional five minute breaks.
+Swarms of people who walk in unpredictable ways, clutching unblemished manufactured goods, looking as though they live in a constant state of grooming from which they take occasional five minute breaks.
 Maybe I’m just jealous, though- I really want a shower.
 The overwhelming places are where the food is, tho, so that’s alright.
 We get right down to eating, then pick up our boxes from the post office in an overstuffed haze.
 We decide to get a room for the night, expensive as it may be.
 Yolo, fuck it, whatever.
 The campground is full and It’ll feel so good to get out of the crowds and lay in a bed.
-Bert has a campsite for tomorrow night, and he’s generously offered to share it with us.
-But for now, clean sheets, a shower and a way to charge my things.

 Also find me on instagram